What is 'balancing'?

 Balancing, also referred to as 'reconciliation', is the process that occurs after the end of each financial year where Services Australia compares families' income estimates with their actual adjusted taxable income to ensure families receive their correct Child Care Subsidy (CCS) entitlement.

 Families will need to take action so Services Australia can balance their CCS.
 They will need to either:

 - lodge a tax return(s), or

-Session reports for the 2018–19 financial year.
+Balancing for the 2018–19 financial year is still underway.